putneydm/david_site_design/src/collections/_design/aledade-visual-design-system.markdown

 ## The Project

-**A new visual design system** and documentation for a webapp that provides patient information to enable and support [Value Based Care](https://www.cms.gov/priorities/innovation/key-concepts/value-based-care) in medical practices.
+**A new visual design system** to completely replace a tired, messy system in use in a webapp that provides patient information to enable and support [Value Based Care](https://www.cms.gov/priorities/innovation/key-concepts/value-based-care) in medical practices.

 ## How might we ...

-* Create a new visual design system that is accessible, with a semantic color palette, clear typography, and build all these into a full component library
+* Create a new visual design system with accessible and semantic color and clear typography and build all these into a full component library
-* Reflect the company's evolving brand identity in in a fresh, simple visual design
+* Reflect the company's evolving brand identity in a fresh, simple visual design
-* Ensure that our efforts are scalable, consistent and easy to use.
+* Ensure that our efforts are scalable, consistent and easy to understand.
 ___

 ## Unique Challenges